lgreski/datasciencectacontent/markdown/rprog-breakingDownMakeVector.md

          setmean = setmean,
          getmean = getmean)

 When the function ends, it returns a fully formed object of type `makeVector()` to be used by downstream R code.
+One other important subtlety about this code is that each element in the list is [named](http://www.r-tutor.com/r-introduction/list/named-list-members).
+That is, each element in the list is created with a `elementName = value` syntax, as follows:

+        list(set = set,          # gives the name 'set' to the set() function defined above get = get,          # gives the name 'get' to the get() function defined above setmean = setmean,  # gives the name 'setmean' to the setmean() function defined above getmean = getmean)  # gives the name 'getmean' to the getmean() function defined above

+Naming the list elements is what allows us to use the `$` [form of the extract operator](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/rprog-extractOperator.md) to access the functions by name rather than using the `[[` form of the extract operator, as in `myVector[[2]]()`, to get the contents of the vector.

 Here it's important to note that the `cachemean()` function REQUIRES an input argument of type `makeVector()`.
 If one passes a regular vector to the function, as in

      aResult <- cachemean(1:15)

-the function call will fail with an error explaining that `cachemean()` was unable to access `$set()` on the input argument.
-This is accurate, because a primitive vector does not contain a `$set()` function.
+the function call will fail with an error explaining that `cachemean()` was unable to access `$set()` on the input argument because `$` does not work with atomic vectors.
+This is accurate, because a primitive vector is not a list, nor does it contain a `$set()` function.

 ## Conclusion: what makes cachemean() work?

 To summarize, the lexical scoping assignment in *R Programming* takes advantage of lexical scoping and the fact that functions that return objects of type `list()` also allow access to any other objects defined in the environment of the original function.
 In the specific instance of `makeVector()` this means that subsequent code can access the values of `x` or `m` through the use of getters and setters.
 This is how `cachemean()` is able to calculate and store the mean for the input argument if it is of type `makeVector()`.
+Because list elements in `makeVector()` are defined with names, we can access these functions with the `$` [form of the extract operator](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/rprog-extractOperator.md).

 ## Appendix: cachemean.R